 Yes, stress and anxiety can raise your blood pressure, but usually it's only for a short time.
+Once you’re not stressed out anymore, your blood pressure should go back to normal.

 Doctors aren’t sure if being stressed all the time raises your risk for getting high blood pressure long-term.
 But people who are under a lot of stress are more likely to drink alcohol, smoke tobacco, and eat too much.
 All those things can raise your risk of getting high blood pressure.